gorati/COS/README.md

 - Large-scale structure / DESI data products (DESI public data releases).
 - Stochastic gravitational-wave background (SGWB) and strain data from LIGO/Virgo/KAGRA open data archives.
+- Additional public CMB, supernova, and survey products used in robustness tests or exploratory COS analyses.

 Exact survey releases, catalogue cuts, and additional file paths should be configured by the user according to the examples in the scripts and the